xxyzz/myblog/_posts/2017-08-01-gods-scalpel.md

 as controls.
 Of the 900-plus children who attended the outside class, 30% developed myopia by age nine or ten compared with 40% of those at the control schools.

-I also learned from this book that there is a way to cure AIDS: change [CCR5](https://www.wikiwand.com/en/CCR5){:target="_blank"} gene.
-Only 1% of people are CCR5-Δ32 homozygotes.
+I also learned from this book that there is a way to cure AIDS: modify [CCR5](https://www.wikiwand.com/en/CCR5){:target="_blank"} gene.
+Only 1% of people are CCR5-Δ32 homozygotes, that means they are immune to AIDS. **BUT**:
 > CCR5-Δ32 can be beneficial to the host in some infections (e.g., HIV-1, possibly smallpox), but detrimental in others (e.g., tick-borne encephalitis, West Nile virus).
 Whether CCR5 function is helpful or harmful in the context of a given infection depends on a complex interplay between the immune system and the pathogen.